AppDaemon/appdaemon/docs/API.md

 Optionally, a class can add a `terminate()` function.
 This function will be called ahead of the reload to allow the class to perform any tidy up that is necessary.

-WARNING: Unlike other types of callback, calls to `initialize()` and `terminate()` are synchronous to AppDaemon's management code to ensure that initialization or cleanup is completed before the App is loaded or reloaded.
+WARNING: Unlike other types of callback, calls to `initialize()` and `terminate()` are synchronous to AppDaemon\'s management code to ensure that initialization or cleanup is completed before the App is loaded or reloaded.
 This means that any significant delays in the `terminate()` code could have the effect of hanging AppDaemon for the duration of that code - this should be avoided.

 To wrap up this section, here is a complete functioning App (with comments):